hyurl/alar/README.md

 // src/index.ts
 import "./app";

-// The instance() method will link to the singleton instance of the module. app.bootstrap.instance().init();
+// Calling the module as a function will link to the singleton of the module. app.bootstrap().init();

-// Since v5.4, calling instance() is optional, you can call the module proxy
-// as a function directly.
-So this is equivalent to the above one: app.bootstrap().init();

-// The create() method will create a new instance. var user = app.service.user.create("Mr. Handsome");
+// Using `new` syntax on the module to create a new instance. var user = new app.models.user("Mr. Handsome");

-// Since v5.5, calling create() is optional, you can call the module proxy
-// as a class directly.
-So this is equivalent to the above one: var user = new app.service.user("Mr. Handsome");

 console.log(user.getName()); // Mr. Handsome
 ```